-To the Honorable Mayor and Members of the City Council Orange County Great Park Corporation City of Irvine, California
+To the Honorable Mayor and Members of the City Council Orange County Great Park Corporation, a component unit of the City of Irvine, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities of Orange County Great Park Corporation (Corporation) as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements, and have issued our report thereon dated December 27, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditina Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and general fund of the Orange County Great Park Corporation, a component unit of the City of Irvine, California, (the Corporation) as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements, and have issued our report thereon dated October 24, 2014.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Corporation's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Corporation's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Corporation's internal control.
+In planning and performing our audit of the financial statements, we considered Corporation's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Corporation's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Corporation's internal control.